Philippine Center for Masonic Studies

 He was the uncle of Emilio Jacinto, son of his sister Josefa Dizon Jacinto.
 He was one of the founders of the Katipunan and therefore, after the dissolution of the Liga Filipina in October 1893, he opted to join Andres Bonifacio rather than the “Cuerpo de Compromisarios” which sought to continue supporting the La Solidaridad and the Propaganda campaign in Madrid.

-Benedicto Nijaga
+6. Benedicto Nijaga

-Benedicto P. Nijaga was a neighbor of Apolinario Mabini, Domingo Franco and Moises Salvador.
+Benedicto P. Nijaga became a neighbor of Apolinario Mabini, Domingo Franco and Moises Salvador.
 He was born in 1864 in Calbayog, Samar and as a young boy worked as a sacristan under parish priest Fr Sebastian Cordova.
 A cholera epidemic in 1878 forced Fr Cordova to leave for Manila, taking Nijaga with him.
 The priest sent him to school and a year after graduation, recommended him to the Spanish army.
 He rose from being a corporal to second lieutenant of the infantry.

 During the raid of the printing press of Diario de Manila, in Binondo, the authorities found his name in a list of Katipunan members.
 Nijaga was in fact, a collector of funds in the area and was arrested while soliciting donations.